c0dezer019/IdleBot/README.md

-# EnforcerBot
+# IdleBot
-A simple Python bot to enforce the rules.
+A simple Python bot to track server activity.

+IdleBot monitors a user or server's idle times.
+IdleBot can be used to trim the member list of members who are no longer active or have an interest in the guild.
+The bot provides full customization so that it only behaves the way you expect it to, all-the-while providing simple, easy to understand data.

-## MOTIVATION
+## Motivation
-Most Discord bots that I've seen do not provide actual user activity levels.
-I wanted to build a bot that monitors user idle times as well as automatically boot the user if idle for x amount of time.
-Beyond that, bot users can set Server rules.

-## Intended Features
+## Features
+- Long-term data persistence with PostgreSQL.
+- Logs user activity timestamps in the channels that it can see.
+- Calculates user idle times based off timestamp of last activity.
+- Flags a user as active or inactive based on a set idle time.
+- Sets an inactive role on inactive users.
+- Rich setting options settable by server admin.